ocornut/imgui/docs/README.md

 Dear ImGui is a **bloat-free graphical user interface library for C++**.
 It outputs optimized vertex buffers that you can render anytime in your 3D-pipeline-enabled application.
 It is fast, portable, renderer agnostic, and self-contained (no external dependencies).

 Dear ImGui is designed to **enable fast iterations** and to **empower programmers** to create **content creation tools and visualization / debug tools** (as opposed to UI for the average end-user).
 It favors simplicity and productivity toward this goal and lacks certain features commonly found in more high-level libraries.
+Among other things, full internationalization (right-to-left text, bidirectional text, text shaping etc.) and accessibility features are not supported.

 Dear ImGui is particularly suited to integration in game engines (for tooling), real-time 3D applications, fullscreen applications, embedded applications, or any applications on console platforms where operating system features are non-standard.